Cryptographic Specifications of CryptPeer

 - 1:1 and group encrypted messaging within a CryptPeer instance;

-- file transfers and attachments (including audio/video);
+- file transfers and attachments;

-- audio/video calls and video conferencing, including screen sharing, in a self-hosted environment;
+- audio/video calls and screen sharing;

-- autonomous file encryption / decryption;
+- standalone file encryption and decryption;

 2.2 Out of Scope

-- organizational procedures (HR, physical access control, etc.);
+- organizational procedures and physical measures;

-3. Notations, Types and Conventions
+3. Notation, Types and Conventions

 3.1 Types